 Queens, NY 11439

-Transcripts are processed within 3-5 business days following our receipt of your request.
+Transcripts are processed withing 3-5 business days following the receipt of the request.

 Registrar, School of Law[email protected]